robinrodricks/FluentFTP/README.md

 - **GetObjectInfo()** - Get information for a single file or directory as an `FtpListItem`.
 It includes the type, date created, date modified, file size, permissions/chmod and link target (if any).

 - **Upload**() - Uploads a Stream or byte[] to the server.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it uploads data in chunks of 65KB.
-Remote directories are NOT created if they do not exist.

 - **Download**() - Downloads a file from the server to a Stream or byte[].
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks of 65KB.

 - **UploadFile**() - Uploads a file from the local file system to the server.
 Use `FtpExists.Append` to append to a file.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it uploads data in chunks of 65KB.
-Remote directories are NOT created if they do not exist.

 - **DownloadFile**() - Downloads a file from the server to the local file system.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks of 65KB.
 Local directories are created if they do not exist.